stheferrix/stheferrix/README.md

 ✨Hi there! 👋 My name is Sthefania (she/her)!

-I'm a geek 🖖 so I love games, series and movies.
-English is not my native language, feel free to correct me.
+I'm a geek [](https://github.com/anythingcodes/slack-emoji-for-techies/blob/gh-pages/emoji/nod-gandalf.gif) so I love games, series and movies  English is not my native language, feel free to correct me.

 I’m currently working on my GitHub Pages, visit to see more https://stheferrix.github.io/